-Lessons from a pro!
-Tony Trischka’s Essential Practice Techniques for Bluegrass Banjo is a great way for a beginning banjo player to pick up important tips on best practices, but it can also be useful for the intermediate player seeking to brush up on key skills.
-Either way, foundational technique is the focus.
-Topics covered…… Continue reading Tony Trischka’s Essential Practice Techniques for Bluegrass Banjo
+Tony Trischka’s Essential Practice Techniques for Bluegrass Banjo is a great way for a beginner to pick up tips.
+It can also be useful for the intermediate player.

 Studying scales regularly will pay off when you are playing with others or when you just feel like doing something a little different.

 Early on in your musical practice, you will be introduced to the concept of musical keys.
 Keys are important to understand because every key has a distinct sound created by a hallmark set of notes.
 Every key is based on a scale.
 If you play a C major scale on any instrument, you have justContinue reading “Understanding Musical Keys: Characteristics”

 If you are serious about achieving excellence in music, regardless of your preferred genre or instrument, this book is well worth the nominal cost.

 Research indicates that playing an instrument goes a long way toward making us healthy, well-balanced individuals.
 Here’s how.

 Summer can be very busy, but don’t forget to learn and brainstorm.
 Spend some time enjoying nature, researching animals, and growing healthy plants.
 Brush up on your birdwatching vocabulary.
 Discover how wood type affects the sound of your guitar.
 Explore the 11 physiographic regions of Kansas.
 Learn about rare and popular breeds of livestock.
 ConsiderContinue reading “Get Ready for July 2016”